James Freis: United States Department of the Treasury

-Freis joined the United States Department of the Treasury in September 2005 as the first ever Deputy Assistant General Counsel for Enforcement & Intelligence.
+Freis joined the United States Department of the Treasury in September 2005 as the first-ever Deputy Assistant General Counsel for Enforcement & Intelligence.
 Freis provided legal support and helped staff the Treasury's Office of Terrorism and Financial Intelligence which was created in 2004, including supervising the legal counsel to the Financial Crimes Enforcement Network, the Office of Foreign Assets Control, and the Treasury Executive Office for Asset Forfeiture.

 Freis served as lead negotiator on behalf of the United States Government on sensitive counter-terrorism programs and contributed to the Terrorist Finance Tracking Program, and was also responsible for developing international financial measures against rogue states, such as part of Treasury's efforts against Iran and North Korea.

 Financial Crimes Enforcement Network (FinCEN)

 Freis was appointed Director (CEO) of the Financial Crimes Enforcement Network (FinCEN) on March 5, 2007, by United States Secretary of the Treasury Hank Paulson.
 At the time, FinCEN's mission was "to safeguard the financial system from the abuses of financial crime, including terrorist financing, money laundering, and other illicit activity."
 FinCEN had faced criticism from the financial industry over difficulties of complying with anti-money laundering regulations, which had been expanded in 2001 under USA PATRIOT Act, Title III.
 On June 22, 2006, Secretary Paulson visited FinCEN and together with Director Freis launched initiatives to improve FinCEN's Regulatory efficiency and effectiveness.

 Freis also oversaw FinCEN's broad IT Modernization Program to collect, analyze, and share data collected under FinCEN's regulatory authority, estimated to cost $120 million.
-While earlier FinCEN IT projects had failed, under Freis the modernization project was managed on time and on budget.
+While earlier FinCEN IT projects had failed, under Freis the modernization project was managed on time and budget.

 On the regulatory front, Freis expanded cooperation with State financial services regulators, and he expanded FinCEN's regulations to non-bank mortgage lenders, Fannie Mae and Freddie Mac, and initiated the rules for investment advisors.
 He amended the regulations for money services businesses and in July 2011, issued regulations for "prepaid access."
 The latter changes formed the basis for FinCEN regulation of virtual currency.
 In testifying before the Congress, Freis explained, "Recognizing that payment systems evolve rapidly,...
 The rule was developed to be technologically neutral and hopefully cover new developments for years to come."